 Follow the guide to learn all about Provence wines.

-The vineyards of Provence: a bit of history...
+I. The vineyards of Provence: a little history...

 Did you know that the origin of Provence wines dates back to 600 BC?
 When the Phocéens disembark in Marseilles, they plant lambrusques.